sachinsdate/starbucks-and-house-prices/README.md

 Right away, this tells us two things:
 - HPI (being a price variable) has the familiar, skewed, power law distribution.
 This justifies regressing log(HPI) as against the raw variable.
-- Starbucks did not preferentially entry expensive neghborhoods.
+- Starbucks did not preferentially entry expensive neighborhoods.
 In fact, most of the first-time entries occurred in the middle price range (200 - 400).

 Let's also look at how the year of first entry is distributed across our treatment window.
 We need it to be more-or-less uniformly distributed across the treatment years.
 ```python